AjkayAlan/rpi-spigotmc/README.md

 ## Running
 After building the container, you will want to run it.

-`docker run --name rpi-spigotmc --restart always -p 25565:25565 -d ajkayalan/rpi-spigotmc:latest`
+`docker run -d -it --name rpi-spigotmc --restart always -p 25565:25565  ajkayalan/rpi-spigotmc:latest --noconsole`